sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 ## Linking

-Linking is a special case in SPA.
-Using HTML `<a>` tags will cause browser to redirect to given **"href"** location.
-That will cause all the resources to be fetched again, which is a slow and unnecessary step for SPA.
+Linking needs special handling in a single page application (SPA).
+Using HTML `<a>` tags will cause the browser to redirect the user to the given **"href"** location.
+That will cause all resources to be fetched again, which is a slow and unnecessary step for a SPA.
 Instead, we just need to tell our router to render a different page by adding or modifying the location through the browser's history API.

 ### NamedLink and NamedRedirect

 React Router exports a couple of
 [navigational components](https://reacttraining.com/react-router/web/api/Link)
 (e.g. `<Link to="/about">About</Link>`) that could be used for linking to different internal paths.
-Since FTW is a template app, we want all the paths to be customizable too.
-That means that we can't use paths directly when redirecting a user to another Route.
+Since the Sharetribe Web Template is meant to be a starting point for customization, we want all the paths to be customizable too.
+That means that we can not use paths directly when redirecting a user to another Route.
 For example, a marketplace for German customers might want to customize the LoginPage path to be `/anmelden` instead of `/login` - and that would mean that all the _Links_ to it would need to be updated.

 This is the reason why we have created names for different routes in _src/routeConfiguration.js_.
 We have a component called